-Learn more about how Keelvar's Sourcing Optimizer can help to transform your sourcing process.
+Learn more about how Keelvar's Sourcing Optimization can help to transform your sourcing process.

 Strategic sourcing is a procurement process that continuously improves the purchasing process within a company.
 However, despite the vast technological advances made in IT over the past 20 years, strategic sourcing itself is still slow.
 Most modern procurement teams still spend large amounts of their time battling with Excel, manually cleaning bid data and analyzing bids by hand in order to find the most cost-effective bidder.
 It is therefore of no surprise that this type of manual work is a recipe for disaster - with errors and frustration being the main ingredients.
 Indeed, a recent Deloitte survey showed that 62% of CPOs said that they can’t trust their teams to execute.
 This means that more than half of CPOs do not have sufficient faith in their procurement teams to find the most cost-effective suppliers!

 With all of the 21st century’s technological advances, this begs the question: do things really need to stay this way?
 At Keelvar we say: NO!
 That’s why we bet on sourcing optimization as one of the best ways to reduce spending and increase the efficiency of your strategic sourcing process.

 If sourcing optimization is one of our top bets for cost and time savings, then what exactly is it?
 Well, optimization is defined as "the action of making the best use of a situation or resource”.
 Therefore, within the context of procurement, this means that sourcing optimization allows you to find the most cost-effective supplier or carrier, given a set of resources, cost, quality or time restrictions.